orwek/scribe/README.md

 Default notes for new projects only includes "Brainstorm"

 A link to a Random Name Generator on the Notes tab

+Added the Donate Button

+Outline now shows word count for that scene and turns red when the wordcount is 0

 0.4
 ---